adamsitnik/performance/docs/regressions.md

 By default BenchmarkDotNet runs every benchmark in a standalone process.
 But it's possible to run the benchmarks in the same process.
 As long as they don't have any side-effects (allocating memory, creating threads etc) it *should be fine*.

 * follow the steps described [here](https://github.com/dotnet/runtime/blob/master/docs/design/coreclr/jit/viewing-jit-dumps.md#setting-up-our-environment) for [MicroBenchmarks.csproj](../src/benchmarks/micro/MicroBenchmarks.csproj) project
 * the [src/benchmarks/micro](../src/benchmarks/micro/) folder contains a solution file and a project file named `MicroBenchmarks`.
 To publish a self-contained version of the project you need to specify the **path to project file** in explicit way.
-If you don't it's going to try to publish all projects from the [solution file](../src/benchmarks/micro/MicroBenchmarks.sln) and fail!
+If you don't, it's going to try to publish all projects from the [solution file](../src/benchmarks/micro/MicroBenchmarks.sln) and fail!

 ```cmd
 # make sure that the local copy of dotnet is used (not the default version from your PATH)